“She’s such a talented singer!” they all say.

 Practice this enough, and you might one day reach a level of virtuosity that probably less than 1 in 1000 singers ever reach:

-A level where you never sing a song the exact same way twice, you never know quite know where your voice will go from one moment to the next…and every performance you put on is one that will never be heard again.
+A level where you never sing a song the exact same way twice, you never quite know where your voice will go from one moment to the next…and every performance you put on is one that will never be heard again.

 And on that note, we’ll conclude this post.
 Good luck 🙂